Japanese Health Insurance Options for Internationals

 Japan has had universal healthcare since 1961 – and foreigners can be a part of the system.
 Under the current system of healthcare in Japan, 70% of the cost associated with medical appointments, hospital visits, tests, and prescriptions are billed to the government.
 Patients are responsible for the remaining 30%.
 In some circumstances, largely dependent on income, the patient’s share can be even less, either 20% or even 10%.

 The 70% which the government is responsible for paying is covered through income generated through two systems, known as SHI and NHI.
-SHI, or social health insurance, is the program that all full-time employees of medium and large sized companies are automatically enrolled in.
+SHI, or social health insurance, is the program that all full-time employees of medium and large-sized companies are automatically enrolled in.
 Approximately 5% of their salary is held back as a health-based deduction.
 This amount is matched by the employer.

 Those who are self-employed or work for small businesses contribute to the national health insurance program or NHI.
-Their actual contribution varies by income and the process is a bit more arduous compared the SHI.
+Their actual contribution varies by income and the process is a bit more arduous compared to the SHI.
 Residents are required to complete their paperwork at one of 47 regional administrative districts.

-How Expats In Japan Can Qualify For Health Insurance
+How Expats In Japan Can Qualify for Health Insurance

 Foreign residents who intend to reside in Japan for 3 months or longer can join NHI.
 This applies even to those who are working for the medium and large size companies associated with the SHI program.
 SHI requires one year to come into effect.
 Thus, in the beginning, it’s NHI for nearly everyone.
 However, until your application is completed and approved, you are on your own for health insurance costs and should carry your own insurance.